muzfr/client/README.md

 ### The Official Muz Client V1 — Released to the public.

-> Developed & Owned by @overflying | discord.gg/says
+> Developed & Owned by @fanciers | discord.gg/says

 ---